-Okay, so you’ve got one of the thousand-and-one phone apps that can pick up your guitar sound, analyse the frequencies and tell you how you should turn your tuning pegs.
+Learning how to tune a guitar with a tuner is easy.
+You’ve probably got one of the thousand-and-one guitar tuner phone apps or software that can pick up your guitar sound, analyse the frequencies and tell you how you should turn your tuning pegs.
 You can find electronic tuner boxes all around any guitar shop.
 Maybe there’s even one built into your acoustic guitar.

 So why am I encouraging you to practice tuning by ear?